kdmayer/SYNBUILD-3D/README.md

 ![](assets/pipeline_overview.png)

 Code to replicate and extend the dataset will be added soon.
-Paper under review at the moment.
+Paper under review.

 ### 📦 Dataset